Viki-coding/ADHD-Self-Assessment/README.md

 * App will build
 * Wait until the message ‘App was successfully deployed’ is displayed, click on the view button

-Select “Create new app”
-Name the app something unique
-Choose Europe from the dropdown
-Click ‘Create App’
-Go to the SETTINGS  tab first
-In the ‘Config Vars’ section aka environment variables In the KEY section type in PORT and the value section type in 8000 – add

-IF you build a landmark project that doesn’t use a cred.json file you don’t need to set up config vars otherwise:
-In the KEY section type CREDS (all capital letters) – Go to workspace and copy the entire creds.json file and paste it into the value field and add.

- To add other dependencies:
+**To add other dependencies:**
-ADD BUILDPACK
+* ADD BUILDPACK
-Select Python – choose add
+* Select Python – choose add
-Select Node.js – choose add
+* Select Node.js – choose add
-(Should be in this order, python first then node.js)
+* (Should be in this order, python first then node.js)

-* The site is Deployed using GitHub Pages
-* Login to GitHub
-* Go to the projects repository (https://github.com/Viki-coding/ADHD-Self-Assessment)
-* Click on Settings
-* Select pages in the left navigation bar
-* From SOURCE dropdown select Deploy from a Branch
-* Under BRANCH from dropdown select Main Branch and SAVE
-* The site is now deployed but may take a few minutes to go live.
-* Return to CODE tab of Github repo and wait a few minutes for build to finish, refresh page.
-This will show on GitHub-pages to see active deployments.

 <h2>How to Fork</h2>

 * Login to Github
-* Go to Project repository
+* Go to Project repository (https://github.com/Viki-coding/ADHD-Self-Assessment)
 * Click the FORK button top right corner

 <h2>How to Clone</h2>

 * Log into Github
-* Go to project repository
+* Go to project repository (https://github.com/Viki-coding/ADHD-Self-Assessment)
 * Click on the code button, select what want to clone HTTPS, SSH or GitHub CLI and copy the link.
 * Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
 * Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 <h2>Acknowledging Contributions & Credits</h2>